Conflux-Chain/confura/README.md

 #### EVM Compatibility

-- Aims to achieve maximum compatibility with EVM-compatible blockchains, spaces, or Layer2 solutions.
+- Strives for maximum compatibility with EVM-compatible blockchains, spaces, and Layer2 solutions.

 ## Prerequisites